ljkrajewski/runpod_ai/README.md

     - [ControlNet and T2I-Adapter](https://comfyanonymous.github.io/ComfyUI_examples/controlnet/)
     - [Textual Inversion Embeddings](https://comfyanonymous.github.io/ComfyUI_examples/textual_inversion_embeddings/)
 ### Directions:
-1. In Jupyter Notebook, open a new terminal tab and run
+1. In a new terminal session, run
    ```
-   /workspace/runpod_ai/comfyui.sh
+   cd /workspace/runpod_ai/sd
+   ./comfyui.sh
    ```
 2. When ... _[Changing the directions to no longer use gradio link]_
 3. When ComfyUI is running in your web browser, load the default workflow.